FabianRolfMatthiasNoll/Golang-CSharp-Compiler/README.md

 - break, continue
 - getter and setter members
 - Post/Pre increment/decrement
-- method calls
 - constructor calls
-- name resolution aka this.number or foo.bar()

 => Then TypeCheck , Bytecode etc.
 This should be enough implementation to make a full compiler for a really basic c# language which can then be extended on